meltano/handbook/src/_engineering/dev-standards.md

 A test of _minimally complete documentation_ is as follows:

 1. **Feature discoverability.** Can a user reading through our docs understand what the feature is and whether they should use it?
-2. **Implementation intructions.** Can a user implement this feature successfully using _only_ the available docs? _(Excluding complementary resources such as blogs, Slack notifications, and demos.)_
+2. **Implementation instructions.** Can a user implement this feature successfully using _only_ the available docs? _(Excluding complementary resources such as blogs, Slack notifications, and demos.)_

 If either of these conditions is not met, the MR _should not be merged_ as it does not meet the minimal definition of done as related to documentation.